Thank you for helping to build the Lister Macmillan Cancer Centre.

 This build links in with the larger Survivorship Programme worked on by Macmillan and the East & North Herts NHS Trust.
 There are plans for the future to further integrate cancer services in the East & North Herts area.Close

-The project will commence in July / August 2013, with the building complete and official opening planned for approximately April 2014.Close
+The build is complete, with the official opening planned for approximately September 2014.Close